Worried about Coronavirus?

 I recommend taking the train from Venezia Santa Lucia (Venice Island) or Mestre (Venice airport).

 There is a direct train line to the region terminating in Conegliano (where the Prosecco road starts).
 Your driver will advise the best station to travel to based on the time of your visit and wineries in your itinerary.
 This might include other, more local stations like Susegana or Cornuda.
 Don’t worry, your driver will give you the details.
-And the close you get to the vineyards, the more time you have for tasting.
+Remember: the closer you get to the vineyards, the more time you have for tasting.

 Italy’s train system is exceptionally good – trains are clean, fast, have toilets and run on time.
 You can buy tickets on the day from machines at the station.
 There’s even an English language option.